Top 10 Characteristics Of Healthy Romantic Relationships

 Respect

 People of healthy relationships care deeply for each other and have mutual respect for one another.
-They value each other for who they are and respect each other’s boundaries.
+They value each other for who they are and each individual shows respect for the other person’s boundaries.

 If you feel your relationship lacks respect, it may not be as healthy as it could be.
 You can improve this aspect of your relationship by communicating and reaching out for help if needed.